 A plan of action is prepared for each student ensuring that all standards for graduation are met and all courses missing or needed for graduation are completed.
 The students are scheduled 6 courses (2 semesters).
 Extended time is provided for completion of each course if the need arises, but there is a time limit of an additional 6 months or the student will receive an “F” for that course.

 The teachers are provided with textbooks for each of the courses assigned to them.
-Teachers are using for teach their own emails, online platafoms, social media and our websites, Teleconferencing and online teaching, emails and via skype and Zoom.
-The school also follows the Florida Sunshine State Standards which includes the curriculum guidelines for each course according to the standards and guidelines set by the state for each grade level.
+Teachers are using for teach Zoom and other social Media as: Facebook, Twittter, websites, Teleconferencing and online teaching, emails and via skype.

 Student did not complete the required class work for approved reason Withdrawal W

 Students receiving an “F” grade will be required to retake the test.
 Students receiving any grade less than a “C” are encouraged to retake the test to improve their grade.